 Pregnancy should be a time where you are calm and relaxed and enjoy the journey of bringing your new baby to life.
 For many, caffeine may have little if any effect and it may be the little boost in energy you find your body needs.

 However, for just as many of us who might be more sensitive to the effects of caffeine, even small amounts can lead to restlessness, anxiety, and sleep difficulties.

-Considering this, it is important to be aware of how your body reacts to caffeine and if you experience any anxiety, restlessness or sleep difficulties then I recommend to avoid caffeine during pregnancy.
+Considering this, it is important to be aware of how your body reacts to caffeine and if you experience any anxiety, restlessness or sleep difficulties then I recommend avoiding caffeine during pregnancy.

 Does caffeine impact baby?

 Further things to consider is that caffeine is passed on to the baby through the placenta (and also via breastmilk post-birth) and babies are less able to breakdown caffeine, so the baby will be exposed to at least some of the stimulant effects that the mother is.
 There is no conclusive research to date to state that this has any association with problems for the baby during or after pregnancy.
 However, we do know that high levels of caffeine intake (over 300mg per day) may be associated with decreasing conception chances and increasing miscarriage rates.

 There has also been recent evidence to suggest that even moderate amounts of caffeine may be associated with babies being smaller and weighing less at birth.
 This is a concern as babies with small birth weights can lead to problems during pregnancy but also long-term health problems after birth.
 There is however no association between caffeine and birth defects and there is no evidence for long-term effects on behaviour and development of children.

 Lastly, if consuming coffee for your caffeine hit then this can often replace a snack or even breakfast for some people and this is not ideal to provide nourishment and nutrient to your growing baby.
 Caffeine can also dehydrate us so it is important to be aware of your water intake when consuming caffeine.